cksystemsgroup/cpcc-simulator/doc/cpcc-simulator/readme.txt

 6. Software update
    ---------------

-To successfully run an sofware update, you have to change the "catalinaBase" path in the tomcat server deployment configurations.
+To successfully run a sofware update, you have to change the "catalinaBase" path in the tomcat server deployment configurations.
 To do this, change the path /mnt/local_homes/ckrainer to the content of your $CPCC_SIM_HOME variable in the files $CPCC_SIM_HOME/tomcat-*/pom.xml by using vi: